FilhoRicardo/parametric-geometry-app/README.md

 # Parametric Geometry App 🏙️
 Dive into the world of parametric design with the Parametric Geometry App!
-Harness the power of Streamlit and dynamic 3D visualizations to craft your ideal building, all based on a few simple parameters.
+Harness the power of [Ladybug tools](https://www.ladybug.tools/) and [Streamlit](https://streamlit.io/) to quickly craft your ideal building, all based on a few simple parameters.

 <img src="docs\img\gif_demo.gif">